malihe1991/part-sw-group-table-sample/README.md

     :isSort="true"
     :sortIcon="true"
     :handleSort="sort"
+    // sort is your function that passed to handleSort function.
-    // is a function with two parameter: 1-type [is number or string] 2-fieldName />
+    // sort should have two parameters: 1-type [is number or string] 2-fieldName />

 ```